TAKE A HIKE: Explore the natural beauty of Perth City.

 Cliff Walk Loop, Kings Park

-Get your wildflower fix doing the 2.4km Cliff Walk Loop, an easy family-friendly loop through King’s Park, which begins and ends from the parking area off Whadjuk Way.
+During wildflower season (September-November), get your flower fix doing the 2.4km Cliff Walk Loop, an easy family-friendly loop through King’s Park, which begins and ends from the parking area off Whadjuk Way.
 There are plenty of places to stop, rest, and enjoy the picture-perfect views of the CBD and the Swan River.
 Take your camera or smartphone to capture the moment!

 South Perth Foreshore